Scotland is one of the strongest economies in the world – with advantages and resources few nations can match.

 - We’re helping small businesses expand and create jobs.
 Small businesses have saved more than a billion pounds in Business Rates, thanks to the the Small Business Bonus Scheme.

 - We’re connecting businesses to the markets they need.
-We’ve increased the availability of superfast broadband to 83 per cent of properties - a 22 per cent increase in just two years.
-And we’ll reach 100 per cent by 2021.
+We’ve exceeded the 2016 target to provide broadband access to 85 per cent of premises, and we’ll reach 100 per cent by 2021.

 We’re standing up for Scottish industry.
 The SNP government secured a future for Scottish Steel, with the transfer of the Dalzell and Clydebridge plants to Liberty Steel; the Ferguson shipyard in Inverclyde, and the UK’s last remaining aluminium smelter in Lochaber